 There is a million things that can go wrong with a Windows computer and it depends on where you get the problem that can help determine how it can be fixed.
 For instance, it can be very problematic when you get a freeze, blue screen or automatic restart while Windows is booting because usually the most information you will get is a rather cryptic BSOD (Blue Screen of Death) message which sometimes is pretty useless.
 You can however, pick up clues about a problem during boot by watching for when it occurs.

 For instance, if you get a problem or crash at a point after you see the Windows login or welcome screen, programs starting with Windows would be the first place to look.
 A problem very early in the boot process, before Windows has really had a chance to start could be a problem with the Master Boot Record or the files Windows calls upon to start the boot process.
 A different point in the boot process could be a driver issue, most drivers are loaded around the time you see the Windows logo animation and a crash here is possibly a corrupt, wrong or bad driver.
 If you can boot into Safe Mode but not into Windows, chances are a third party driver could be the culprit.
 If the video driver hasn’t been uninstalled then it’s not that difficult to find out what the video adapter is to download a new driver.

-If you aren’t at the computer or the video driver has been removed then it could be more difficult to identify which driver needs reinstalling.
-It’s also no fun trying to work in VGA mode with a resolution of 800×600 or 640×480 while trying to find out.
-Of course you can download a 3rd party utility to try and identify the video adapter or use a boot CD such as Hiren which has a number of tools that could help.
+If you aren’t at the computer or the video driver has been removed then it could be more difficult to identify which video driver needs reinstalling.
+It’s also no fun trying to work in VGA mode with a low resolution while trying to find out.
+Of course, if the internet is available you can download a 3rd party utility such the portable information tool CPU-Z which can identify the CPU, mainboard, memory and graphics adapter, or use a bootable disc such as Hiren’s Boot CD which has a number of tools that could help.

 The dubug.exe does however work on all 32-bit versions of Windows and is even still included in Windows 8 32-bit.
 To find your graphics adapter: